 For ACCA, the application process is much simpler and entry barrier is low.
 However, it takes years to complete the studies and obtain the membership.
 While ACCA is globally recognized it is not the statutory accounting body, and not as highly regarded outside the UK and commonwealth countries.

 If I Must Pick… Which One Should I Go For?

-Since it is not possible to take advantage of the ACCA membership to get exemptions from the US CPA exam, it is wise to target either and not both.
+Since it is not possible to take advantage of the ACCA membership to get exemptions from the US CPA exam, I suggest that you target either one and not both.

-As for ACCA vs CPA, it is like a question on Pepsi vs Coca Cola… it really depends on where you plan to work
+In terms of which qualification is better, it is like a question on Coca Cola vs Pepsi… it really depends on where you plan to work

 Can I Be More Helpful?

 If you are planning to pursue the CPA and would like to learn how to plan, study and pass the exam on your first attempt, check out this e-course which is absolutely free.
 You can also read more about this CPA exam mini-course before signing up.